ReganRyanNZ/songbase/README.md

 - allow urls with books and songs to navigate on load, e.g. `songbase.life/123` or `songbase.life/english_hymnal/i` or `songbase.life/english_hymnal/1330`

+### Cheaper fetching

+- compress api data for smaller downloads, would need to uncompress on client end

 ### CRUD books

 - Add a local book by default called "My Favorites"